- You do not have any products in your shopping cart yet.

 Where should your table definitely not be placed?

 Your new table prefers a somewhat calmer environment.
 A new environment can stress the wood – especially if there are temperature differences on and inside the solid wood panel.
-At all these places, the wood is exposed to strong climate fluctuations:
+In all these places, the wood is exposed to strong climate fluctuations:

-- Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatory, south side).
+- Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatory, south-facing side).

 - Fireplaces and radiators: Cause uneven heating and dryness.
 Uneven tensions often lead to cracks.